qdrant/landing_page/qdrant-landing/content/documentation/concepts/search.md

 Let's have a look at a basic example with `sample=100`, `limit=10`:

-The engine will start by selecting `100` random points from the collection, then for each of the selected points, it will calculate the distance to all other points in the collection and return the top `10` closest points.
+The engine will start by selecting `100` random points from the collection, then for each of the selected points, it will calculate the distance to all other sampled points and return the top `10` closest points.

 This will results return 1000 scores in total represented as a sparse matrix for efficient storage and processing.